Other installation options#

 Installation without internet connection#

-If your machine is not connected to the internet, you can download the wheel files from our pip repository, and distribute them to your machines:
+If your machine will not be connected to the internet, you can download the wheel files from pip repository, and then distribute them to your machines:

 Then you can install onetick-py with the following command: